wadadaaa/CV/README.md

 - **Python Developer** @ [Cyber Bit](https://www.cyberbit.com/) _(Aug 2017 - Apr 2018)_ <br>
   A temporary project in a large company which main aim was to develop an analog antenna to detect suspicious calls.

-  - I joined the company at its early stages and helped with a high-level web platform developing a high-level web platform that manages multiple hardware components for antenna which was detecting phone calls between mobile phones
+  - I joined the company at its early stages and helped with a high-level web platform developing that manages multiple hardware components for antenna which was detecting phone calls between mobile phones.

   - **_Technologies used:_** Python, Tornado, REST API, Javascript , Jquery, Ajax, Backbone, SAAS, Grunt, Mongo DB, Git, Mercurial, Bootstrap
     <br><br>